thinkst/canarytools-docs/docs/api-reference/bird-service-configuration.md

   ::: tip Custom Personality Name
   Providing `custom_personality_name` allows you to save the provided settings object as a custom personality.
-  This lets you reuse the settings object easily for further device configurations.
-See [Custom Personalities](device-configuration.html#custom-personalities) for more information.
+  This lets you reuse the settings object easily for further Bird configurations.
+See [Custom Personalities](bird-configuration.html#custom-personalities) for more information.
   :::

   :::